Calling all PDJ authors

 The Court Room, Cutlers’ Hall, Warwick Lane, London EC4M 7BR

-All past authors, guest editors and other contributors to the Primary Dental Journal, as well as members of the College’s 1992 Circle, are invited to attend a reception marking the journal’s impending 50th issue.
+All past authors, guest editors, peer reviewers, book reviewers, editorial board members, production staff and other contributors to the Primary Dental Journal are invited to attend a reception marking the journal’s impending 50th issue.

 The event, The Primary Dental Journal: celebrating 50 issues, will take place on the afternoon of Thursday 30 January 2025 in the Court Room of the historic Cutlers’ Hall in London.

-Associate Fellows and Fellows of the College attending the reception may wish to note that it will be followed at 6pm by the Fellows’ Winter Reception upstairs in the Livery Hall.
-This is a chargeable event with separate ticketing arrangements of which all Associate Fellows and Fellows will also be notified by email soon.
+Associate Fellows and Fellows of the College attending this reception – and those eligible to join or upgrade to become one – may wish to note that it will be followed at 6pm by the Fellows’ Winter Reception upstairs in the Livery Hall.
+This is a chargeable event with separate ticketing arrangements of which all Associate Fellows and Fellows will also be notified by email.

 New PDJ online: General dentistry (part two)